MBA Student

 Once we'd finished, we compiled it into one comprehensive GTM plan.
 Unfortunately that plan is confidential, and while I can't share the specifics, I encourage you to check out HIDENN-AI's website to learn more about them.

-Project 2: Neutrino
+Project 2: Creating a PRD/Pitch Deck for Neutrino

 Deliverables: